 You can also enable/disable specific languages a user can choose from in the CSC panel.
-Currently, English (en), French (fr), German (de) and Spanish (es) are supported and English is activated by default.
+Currently, English (en), German (de), Spanish (es) and Russian (ru) are supported and English is activated by default.
+You can change the default language provided by CSC by changing the parameter force\language in config.yml.